 Asking yourself “how do I choose a drumhead”?
-Wondering which drumhead is best for a certain style of music?
+Wondering what the best drumhead is for a certain style of music?
 Read on!

 So you have old, worn out, crappy drumheads on your kit…

-Here’s how to choose the best drumhead for your kit.
+Here’s how to choose the best drumhead for your sound.

 Choosing The Best Drumhead: The Sound

-If you’re looking for the best drumhead to stop ringing, take a look at Evans Hydraulic drumheads.
+If you’re looking for the best drumhead to stop drums ringing, take a look at the Evans Hydraulic.
 These have a layer of oil inside, producing a nice deep warm thud without overtones, and with a very short sustain.
 Evans Hydraulic heads are also very easy to tune, because they’re designed to reduce the strange ringing that can occur around the edge of the head.

 Choosing The Best Drumhead: Durability